The AIMS Council sets the Institute's key objectives and research strategies and oversees AIMS' management.

 Ms Wensley was made an Officer of the Order of Australia (AO) in 2001, a Grand Officer of the Order of Merit of France in 2009, and a Companion of the Order of Australia (AC) in 2011.
 She has been awarded Honorary Doctorates by the University of Queensland (1994), Griffith University (2008), the Queensland University of Technology (2011) and James Cook University (2013).
 She is a Fellow of the Australian Institute of International Affairs and an Honorary Fellow of the Environment Institute of Australia and New Zealand.

-Ms Wensley accepted appointment as Chairman of the Reef 2050 Advisory Committee, one of the principal mechanisms by the cuurent Queensland government to support implementation of the Reef 2050 Long-Term Sustainability Plan for the protection and management of the Great Barrier Reef.
+In addition to her role with the AIMS Council, Ms Wensley is a Director of the Lowy Institute for International Policy and Chairman of the Reef 2050 Advisory Committee, established jointly by the Australian and Queensland governments in 2015 to support implementation of the Reef 2050 Long-Term Sustainability Plan for the protection and management of the Great Barrier Reef.

-Professor Sandra Harding, BSc (Hons), MPubAdmin, PhD, Hon Doc JIU, FACE, FQA, FAICD, FAIM
+Professor Sandra Harding AO, BSc (Hons), MPubAdmin, PhD, Hon Doc JIU, FACE, FQA, FAICD, FAIM

 Sandra Harding represents James Cook University on the AIMS Council, and maintains links with the wider education sector.
 As Vice-Chancellor and President of the University since 2007, she is responsible for ensuring clear and effective leadership and management across all operating sites, including campuses in Townsville, Cairns and Singapore.
 Professor Harding has extensive academic and academic leadership experience.
 An economic sociologist by training, her areas of enduring academic interest include work, organisation and markets and how they work.
 She also has a keen interest in public policy in two key areas: education policy and related areas; and, the global tropics, northern Australia and economic development.